 An outlier is simply a score in a distribution of scores that is far away from the other scores in magnitude.
 If we were to establish a frequency distribution of household income, then the score for Bill Gates would be an outlier because Mr. Gates has a shockingly large income compared to the average person.
-Outliers are commonly defined as scores that fall more than three standard deviation units either side of the mean (we will discuss standard deviation in a later section).
+Outliers are commonly defined as scores that fall more than three standard deviation units on either side of the mean (we will discuss standard deviation in a later section).

 Outliers and Skew